ChiZhang18/Chi-Zhang-exercise/Final Project.md

 K-means++ clustering was used to determine the market segments.
 3 types of supporting analysis were used to help me determine the number of K (centroids): Elbow plot(SSE), CH index and Gap statistics.

-<b>Figure4: SSE Grid vs K</b>

 ![](final_project_files/figure-markdown_github/K-grid-1.png)

-<b>Figure5: CH Grid vs K</b>
+> Figure4: SSE Grid vs K

 ![](final_project_files/figure-markdown_github/CH-grid-1.png)

-<b> Figure6: Gap vs K </b>
+> Figure5: CH Grid vs K

 ![](final_project_files/figure-markdown_github/Gap-1.png)
+> Figure6: Gap vs K

 As shown above, both Elbow plot and CH index returned K=16 and Gap statistics returned K=4.
 Clustering 16 segments would not show the distinct differences among them as I now only have 20 principle components to allocate.
 So I selected K=4 as my anchor and explored the nearby Ks to see which one provides me with the best explanation for each cluster.
 For **best explanation**, I considered the following 2 categories.

--   Clusters that have songs with clear and unique distribution in any of the 20 features.
+-   *Clusters that have songs with clear and unique distribution in any of the 20 features.*

--   Clusters that have songs with clear genre by their artist name and actual music.(I have played a considerable quantity of sample size from each cluster on other streaming media server, like Spotify, Pandora, and etc., for confirmation)
+-   *Clusters that have songs with clear genre by their artist name and actual music.(I have played a considerable quantity of sample size from each cluster on video music providers such as YouTube, for confirmation)*

 As the result, I eventually picked K = 5.

-### Catrgory 1: Song market segments breakdown by distribution of features
+#### Catrgory 1: Song market segments breakdown by distribution of features

 After 5 clusters were determined, first I reversed the principle components into the original features to determine cluster characteristics.
 Then I showed some of the cluster identifiable distributions and the summary of each cluster below.

-<b> Figure7: cluster identifiable distributions </b>

 ![](final_project_files/figure-markdown_github/PC1-1.png)

 ![](final_project_files/figure-markdown_github/PC2-1.png)

 ![](final_project_files/figure-markdown_github/PC3-1.png)
+> Figure7: cluster identifiable distributions

 -   **Cluster 1**: High in energy, high in loudness, high danceability, low speechiness, considerate amount of G key, low acousticness